Preoperatively Diagnosed PFO and Perioperative Stroke

 These data suggest that presence of a PFO is associated with increased risk of stroke within 30 days after noncardiac surgery.

 As the authors state in their introduction, the prevalence of PFO in the general population is approximately 25%.
 The prevalence of identified PFO in this cohort was 1%.
 Therefore, PFO was presumably underdiagnosed in this cohort.
 If patients with present but undiagnosed PFO had less frequent stroke than those with present and diagnosed PFO, the results may be biased.
 To help corroborate the results of this study, a large prospective cohort study of presurgical patients, all with baseline echocardiography with bubble study, would be indicated.
 However, given the low prevalence of stroke within 30 days after surgery in all-comers in this study (0.6%), the clinical relevance of an association between PFO and perioperative stroke may be limited.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Prevention, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Quality Improvement, Echocardiography/Ultrasound
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Prevention, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound

 Keywords: Airway Extubation, Anesthesia, General, Echocardiography, Foramen Ovale, Patent, Heart Defects, Congenital, Outcome Assessment (Health Care), Perioperative Period, Prevalence, Primary Prevention, Risk, Stroke, Surgical Procedures, Operative